|Quick Link Pages ==>||Ham Radio||Opera||Physics (Math, Astronomy, etc.)|

 Other M. Owen Lee Books: If you're an opera fan, you've no doubt heard of Father M. Owen Lee....an extremely bright, articulate, learned author.
 I've become a big fan of his of late.
 His books on Wagner (see elsewhere on this page) are legend.
 But, listed here are four books NOT specifically about Wagner.
 The first book to make me a fan of Father Lee was his First Intermissions - Commentaries from the Met Broadcasts.
 If you remember the old Met radio broadcasts, you probably already know Father Lee.
 At the moment, for fun, I'm trying to watch or listen to every opera he discusses (in order!) from his First Intermissions book.
 Hey, why not, it's as good as any other method of renewing an interest in many operas.
 The next book on my list of M. Owen Lee books is his A Season of Opera - From Orpheus to Ariadne.
 He mostly intended this book to be a sequel both to his First Intermissions book and to his book on Wagner's Ring called Turning the Sky Around.
 And, if you need a really handy guide to 100 operas, how could you go wrong with his The Operagoer's Guide - One Hundred Stories and Commentaries.
 And, while I was in my M. Owen Lee mode, I noted that his autobiography called A Book of Hours - Music, Literature and Life - A Memoir was also still available.
 I've not yet started it, but I've added it to my ever growing to be read list!
 [Note: And, do remember that most of these books are available second-hand from 3rd Party sellers on Amazon.
 I think I got all four of these books for under $20 total with a little searching.
 Your mileage may vary!]

 More Special Opera Books: These books are all special to me in one way or another, and so even though I haven't finished them all (or some even started), I can't help listing them.
 The first is Opera and Ideas - From Mozart to Strauss by Paul Robinson.
 This is a widely regarded excellent book by an excellent author.
 If you want to dig deeper into Mozart, Rossini, Berlioz, Verdi, Wagner, Strauss and even Schubert's Die Schöne Müllerin and Winterreise, this is the right book.
 I'm delighted that Schubert is included and can't wait to get into it.
 The Leonard Bernstein Letters - Edited by Nigel Simeone is a book I've long been hoping for.
 I've been a big fan of Bernstein for years and years, and I can't wait to dig into this book too.
 Michael Rose's The Birth of an Opera I must admit I purchased on a whim (it's not the first such book, and surely won't be the last.)
 This book details the creation of 15 masterpieces from Poppea to Wozzeck.
 Looks like fun.
-And, I have Opera Lively's Interviews book (discussed elsewhere on this page) to thank for Divas and Scholars - Performing Italian Opera by Philip Gossett.
-Mr. Gossett was one of the many interviews available in the book.
-I was totally engrossed in the article, learned so much about Italian opera just from that one interview.
+I also purchased Divas and Scholars - Performing Italian Opera by Philip Gossett.
+I read an interview with Philip Gossett where he discussed the book and I learned so much about Italian opera just from that one interview.
 I actually knew before purchasing the book that the content would be way over my head, but I bought it anyway.
 One of my other interests is physics, and many of the books I love to buy in that category are also over my head, for instance, any book by Stephen Hawking.
 But, I consider these books "10 Percenters"...if I am able to understand even just 10% of what Hawking (or in this case, Philip Gossett) says, I'm better off for it.
 I'll take the chance.
 The last book, Bravo!
 A Guide to Opera for the Perlexed by Barrymore Laurence Scherer, with an Introduction by Thomas Hampson, was a very pleasant surprise.
 As I write this, I just finished the book, and I loved it.
 It's NOT a very difficult book, in fact, it's a very easy-reading, conversational, approachable book about opera...from the beginnings of opera to today.
 He surveys Italian, German, French, Russian, American opera and more.
 It's a really excellent introduction to opera.
 (And, I found it for a buck at a library sale too.
 Nice!)
 If you are already a dedicated opera fan, you might not learn all that much from this book, but if you're relatively new to opera, I can't think of a better book with which to start.

 The Opera Gala (Dec 5, 2013): The Opera Gala, though a very recent purchase, is actually a few years old, and it is a tremendously enjoyable concert.
 It stars Anna Netrebko, Elina Garanca, Ramon Vargas and Ludovic Tezier.
 I am already a fan of Anna Netrebko and Ramon Vargas, but Elina Garanca and Ludovic Tezier were both new to me (and now firmly on my operatic radar!)
 If you're not already a fan of Anna Netrebko, you sure will be after seeing this concert.
 There's even one aria where she was actually quite hysterical (funny) when she was getting very friendly with the first violinist!
 You have to see it to believe it.
 This is just a very enjoyable evening of opera, with many great and famous arias.
 Well worth getting.

 Die Fledermaus (Dec 5, 2013): Die Fledermaus, which I happened to purchase at the same time as The Opera Gala and thus link them together here, is an easy-going operetta by Johann Strauss II.
-If you've not already seen it, it's a fun piece through and through, played for laughs, with lots of confused identities and disguises.
-This was a recommended version of the operetto by the founder of the Opera Lively forum (see elsewhere on this page) and was a good pick.
+If you've not already seen it, it's a fun piece through and through, played for laughs, with lots of confused identities and disguises (which is very typical of so many operas.)
 Even if you haven't seen this operetta, I'll bet you've heard many of the themes and melodies.

 Verdi's Macbeth (Dec 7, 2013): Verdi's Macbeth is an opera I've always loved, but haven't watched in a really long time.
 My only copy of it was from an old Laserdisc which I transfered to VHS tape and then, later, transferred to a DVD using a DVD Recorder as was then the trend.
 Sadly, it's almost unwatchable.
 So, now, slowly, I'm re-buying many of the operas I used to have on Laserdisc on Blu-Ray.
 How I wish the recording companies had offered some kind of upgrade policy.
 Anyway, this Macbeth, in truly gorgeous HiDef video and superb sound is an absolute treasure.
 This opera, from the Royal Opera House, stars Simon Keenlyside, Liudmyla Monastyrska and Raymond Aceto.